 As the maximum leverage is now relatively low (at least compared to in the past), you will find all brokers offer Australian and European traders the maximum permitted leverage.

+There are many regions traders may come from such as Nigeria which doesn’t have a regulatory body.
+Such traders should choose a broker that is regulated in a nearby country or a ‘tier 1’ region such as the UK.
+You can view our Nigerian forex brokers to see the list for his region.
 As a disclaimer, even choosing a regulated broker puts your capital at risk.
 Understand the risk warnings and remember that CFD uses complex instruments.
-Its recommended to try a demo account prior to trading real money.
+It’s recommended to try a demo account prior to trading real money.

 High Leverage, when used properly, can lead to extremely significant profits however if forex currency movements are not in your favour they can lead to significant losses.
 Currency movements whilst sometimes volatile don’t tend to change significantly from day to day the vast majority of the time.
 While sometimes a major event such as a political event might occur, which will see currency movements change significantly, this should be treated as an exception to the rule.

 As changes in currency pairs tend to only be incremental, it can be difficult to generate significant profits in a quick time.
 The use of high leverage or high margin-based leverage can help to achieve this.
 High margin trading can, therefore, be a useful tool in a skilled and experienced forex traders’ arsenal.
 High Leverage, however, is generally only recommended for experienced and intermediate traders, as the high risk can also mean substantial losses.
 Highly leveraged trading should, therefore, be used responsibly.